google/dactionboard/README.md

 * Access to repository configured.
 In order to clone this repository you need to do the following:
     * Visit https://professional-services.googlesource.com/new-password and login with your account
     * Once authenticated please copy all lines in box and paste them in the terminal.
-* [Service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) created and [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating) downloaded in order to write data to BigQuery.
+* (*Optional*) If running application outside of Google Cloud console please generate [service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) and download [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating) in order to write data to BigQuery.
     * Once you downloaded service account key export it as an environmental variable
         ```
         export GOOGLE_APPLICATION_CREDENTIALS=path/to/service_account.json